 It’s New Zealand’s most iconic boat and one of Queenstown’s most historic destinations.

 The leisurely 90 minute cruise across Lake Wakatipu showcases some of Queenstown’s spectacular alpine scenery while offering you plenty of time to explore a piece of Queenstown’s living history – the 105 year old TSS Earnslaw.

 Inside a visit to the engine room reveals the giant steam engines at work.
 Close by you’ll be able to view the collection of historical photos in our mini-museum, check out the bridge and even join a sing-along with the pianist.
 Or, if you’d rather, kick back and enjoy a wine or beer or some café food at our on-board Promenade Café and Bar.

 Cruises depart regularly throughout the day.
-You can choose to undertake just the cruise, or combine it with a visit to Walter Peak High Country Farm for a guided farm tour, horse trek, electric trail ride, guided cycling tour, gourmet barbecue lunch or dinner.
+You can choose to undertake just the cruise, or combine it with a visit to Walter Peak High Country Farm for a guided farm tour, horse trek, independent cycling, gourmet barbecue lunch or dinner.

 The TSS Earnslaw has carried many a famous visitor, including Queen Elizabeth, Prince Phillip and even President Bill Clinton.
 Undoubtedly, this iconic tour is one not to miss.